 Emil has worked solely in musculoskeletal and sports private practices, as well as with a range of sporting teams and at national sporting competitions, including Soccer, Basketball and Cricket teams, and at the National Gymnastics Championships.

 His previous experience as a gymnast came in handy during his time in Melbourne, where he worked with circus students as a physiotherapist at NICA (National Institute of Circus Arts).This experience in particular sparked an interest in the management of hypermobility and EDS (Ehlers Danlos Syndrome).

-In addition to his Masters studies, Emil has undertaken extra training for the treatment of neck and back pain and also of TMJ (jaw) dysfunction, (such as clicky, locking or painful jaw).
-He is also able to use Dry Needling where appropriate, in addition to hands-on treatment, and exercise prescription.
+In addition to his Masters studies, Emil has undertaken extra training for the treatment of neck and back pain, and TMJ (jaw) dysfunction (such as clicky, locking or painful jaw).
+He is able to use Dry Needling where appropriate, in addition to hands-on treatment, and exercise prescription.
 He has developed his knowledge of hypermobility disorders and POTS (postural orthostatic tachycardia syndrome) via the EDS Echo program and POTS Unmasked conference, and he sees a large number of clients with hypermobility spectrum disorder / hypermobile EDS.

 Outside of work, Emil enjoys exercise, cooking, and performing / teaching improvised theatre.
 He is trying to get better at gardening, though spends the majority of this time weeding.
 He enjoys playing piano and encouraging his little 6 month old daughter to play the keys, too, which she does with great enthusiasm and volume.